- Great Britain or America: what school to choose for a foreign student

 Foreign students can start their studies in England or America from the age of 7.
 The child needs to quickly and painlessly get used to the new situation in another country with a foreign language, therefore, experts recommend switching from a domestic school to a foreign one when the child turns 11-13 years old.

 This period is considered optimal for the replacement of the school for several reasons: first, the teenage child no longer depends on constant communication with parents, which means that the territorial distance will be normal.
 Secondly, at this age children have enough effective memory, which is very important for immersion in a foreign language and adaptation to another environment.
 The sooner he memorizes English, the more comfortable the study will be.

 Finally, schoolchildren retain a natural curiosity and a desire to learn new things.
 Immersion in a suitable environment (a foreign school, for example) will help to strengthen and further develop these qualities, which will positively affect the educational component.

-Also note that before traveling to a foreign educational institution, caring parents should organize a small program for language training for children.
-Adaptation and the subsequent learning of the language will be better if the student arrives in England or America, at least with a basic knowledge of English, and not zero.
+Also note that before traveling to a foreign educational institution, caring parents should organize a small program for language preparation for children.
+Adaptation and the subsequent learning of the language will be better if a student arrives in England or America, at least with a basic English proficiency.